FiniteMonkeys/kerbal-maps/README.md

 > this should probably be broken out to a separate document

-  * Convert tests to specs using ESpec
   * Add badges to README.md
+  * Accept uploading Waypoint Manager files

 ## ACKNOWLEDGEMENTS